 Note: Large courses can take a long time to import.
 Please allow the import function enough time to complete the process.
 If the process takes longer than 30 minutes, contact iLearn support services at firstname.lastname@example.org with the name of the class and what semester you are copying from.

-Note: If you are importing into a future semester class, you may need to click on Show all my courses to see courses in upcoming semesters
+Note: If you are importing into a future semester course, you may need to select Show all my courses to see courses in upcoming semesters.

-- Select the course from the list shown here.
+- Select the course you want to import content FROM.
 Courses are grouped by academic year.
-Click the Continue button to confirm your selection
+Select the Continue button to confirm your selection.

-Note: If you are importing a course either in the same semester or the same academic year (Fall to Spring, for example), you will find the course at the very bottom in the section titled New iLearn.
+Note: If you are importing content from a course either in the same semester or the same academic year (ex: Fall to Spring), you will find the course at the very bottom in the section titled New iLearn.

-- Confirm the course you selected as displayed in the information at the top of the page, then click on Begin Import Process
+- Confirm the course you selected as displayed in the information at the top of the page, then select the Begin Import Process button.

-Note: You will be presented with a loading screen when copying your course over.
+Note: You will be presented with a loading screen when copying content.
 Please wait until the loading screen completes.
-Do not close your browser or tab.
+Do not close your browser or window.

-- The following page shows you a list of content in the older course you are copying from.
-Scroll to the bottom and click Continue
+- The following page will show a list of content in the course you are importing from.
+Scroll to the bottom and select the Continue button.

 - In the Restore into this course section, you can choose whether to merge the contents of the old course into this course, or delete the contents of the new course and create a carbon-copy of the old course

 Note: If you are copying a course over to reuse, we strongly recommend selecting the Delete the contents of this course and then restore option, as that brings over all of the settings from the old course, including block placement and organization.
-If you have already started working on your new course and simply want to copy a few items over, choose Merge the backup course into this course instead
+If you have already started working on your new course and simply want to copy a few items over, select the Merge the backup course into this course option.

-- Leave the following Restore settings at their defaults and click Next
+- Leave the following Restore settings at their defaults and select the Next button.

-- By default everything is selected, but you can uncheck items you do not want.
-When you have made your selections, click Next at the bottom of the page
+- By default everything is selected, but you can uncheck items you do not want to import.
+When you have made your selections, select the Next button.

-- Verify that the items with the green checkmarks are the items you want to copy over, then click on the Perform restore button
+- Verify that the items with the green checkmarks are the items you want to copy over, then select the Perform restore button.

 Note: The restore process can take some time to complete.
-Once you click on the button, there will be no indication that the restore is processing other than the loading indicator in your browser itself.
+Once you select the button, there will be no indication that the restore is processing other than the loading indicator in your browser itself.
 Please only click on the button once in order to avoid copying over your materials multiple times.
-Once the restore is finished you will be taken to your new course with the freshly copied content.
+Once the restore is finished you will be taken to your new course with the newly copied content.